Afghanistan – Reflections on Afghan Resilience Amidst Conflict

 It completely breaks my heart imagining what changes will come in the next ten years as the world chooses to mostly ignore Afghanistan.
 A time when the country will fight its most important fight – the struggle to come to terms with a generational and ideological crossroads which will define success or set a path towards failure for future generations.

-Afghanistan – The Ancient City of Herat
+Afghanistan – Independently explore the Ancient City of Herat

 I walked alone across the long bridge over the Panj River between Afghanistan and Tajikistan.
 Military vehicles and watchtowers on both ends reminded me that I wasn’t really alone.
 At the end of the bridge there is a large gate controlling the entrance into Afghanistan.
 I had a long walk to ponder the wisdom of my decision to travel through Afghanistan, but I was eager to witness the current state of affairs, learn more about Afghani daily life, and see some of the amazingly beautiful sights we hear far too little about.